Sexual capital

-Sexual capital or erotic capital is the social power an individual or group accrues as a result of their sexual attractiveness and social charm.
+Sexual capital or erotic capital or sexual market value is the social power an individual or group accrues as a result of their sexual attractiveness and social charm.
 It enables social mobility independent of class origin because sexual capital is convertible, and may be useful in acquiring other forms of capital, including social capital and economic capital.

 Origins

 The term erotic capital was first used by British sociologist Catherine Hakim in the early 2000s.
 Hakim defined it as separate from and building upon French sociologist Pierre Bourdieu's concepts of economic, cultural, and social capital.
 She says erotic capital is independent of class origin and enables social mobility, and argues that this makes erotic capital socially subversive, which results in the prevailing power structures devaluing and trying to suppress it.
 In the manosphere, the parallel term sexual market value or its abbreviation SMV is often used.

 Definition

 Economic

 One economic-related definition is based on the human truth capital theory of Gary Becker, and predicts that people invest rationally in exhibiting their sex appeal when they can expect a return on their investments.
 He defines this as a form of health capital, which is itself a form of individual capital.
 Another definition comes from Capital Portfolio Theory, in which Green argues that sexual capital is part of an individual's overall capital portfolio.
 An individual can transfer their sexual capital to other forms of capital within Capital Portfolio Theory.
 From an economic perspective, having high sexual capital is advantageous, since it can help an individual in multiple aspects of their lives.
 For example, multiple studies have shown that increased physical attractiveness is correlated with higher incomes after eliminating other factors.